xh/hoist-react/README.md

 Service instances persist for the life of the app and have a defined initialization process.
 By convention they are stored within an `svc/` package within an app's file structure.

 Use the `HoistService` class to mark a class as a global service within.
-Tthis installs MobX and Event support and defines an empty `initAsync()` lifecycle method.
+This installs MobX and Event support and defines an empty `initAsync()` lifecycle method.
 To instantiate and make services available to application code, use the`XH.installServicesAsync()` method.
 This method will construct, initialize, and install the services as a property on the XH object.
 Note that there is a strict